yezz123/authx/docs/get-started/refresh.md

     Cookies are not supported in all environments, such as mobile applications, SDKs, or APIs.
 In such cases, you may need to implement an explicit refresh mechanism.

 !!! note
-    Work in progress: This feature need to be documented.
+    Work in progress: This feature needs to be documented.

 ## Explicit Refresh